 - a.
 Data on the bycatches of large purse-seine vessels are being collected, and governments are urged to provide bycatch information for other vessels. - b.
 Data on the spatial distributions of the bycatches and the bycatch/catch ratios have been collected for analyses of policy options to reduce bycatches. - c.
-Information to evaluate measures to reduce the bycatches, such as closures, effort limits, etc., has been collected.

-d.
-Assessments of habitat preferences and the effect of environmental changes have been made.
+Information to evaluate measures to reduce the bycatches, such as closures, effort limits, etc., has been collected. - d.
+Assessments of habitat preferences and the effect of environmental changes have been made. - e.
+Requirements have been adopted for the CPCs to ensure that, from 1 January 2013, at least 5% of the fishing effort made by its longline vessels greater than 20 m length overall carry a scientific observer.